conan-io/docs/introduction.rst

   from Bintray, doesn't require an account, an account is only needed to upload packages.
 Besides that, Bintray provides a central repository called `conan-center
   <https://bintray.com/conan/conan-center>`_ which is moderated, and packages are reviewed before
   being accepted to ensure quality.
-This repository is currently empty, the process has just started.
-In the meantime, the repository `conan-transit
-  <https://bintray.com/conan/conan-transit>`_ contains a copy of all the packages that were in the
-  conan.io repository, and were copied.
-Those were non-moderated packages, so quality and cross-platform support of packages might vary.

 Binary management
 -----------------